-To guide students in the acquisition of knowledge, skills and the disposition to understand practical theology and missiology as theological disciplines with a view to preparing them for congregational ministry and service to the community.

-Conceptual framework for practical theology and missiology.
+This module guides students in the acquisition of knowledge, skills, and understanding of practical theology and missiology as theological disciplines with a view to preparing them for congregational ministry and service to the community.
+The module focuses on the conceptual framework and methodology of practical theology and missiology.
+Students will learn about the theory and models of being a church, and how to analyse communities and congregations, and develop Christian leadership skills.

-Methodology of practical theology and missiology.